 You should also consult your specialist before agreeing to go to hospital and in addition to asking them about your upcoming treatment (risks, benefits etc), also ask them if there will be any out of pocket expenses such as the cost of a prosthesis or fees charged by other specialists who may be involved in your treatment (i.e. anaesthetist, pathologist, radiologist etc).

 You should also contact your fund prior to going to hospital and ask them a series of questions concerning your hospital treatment.
 These might include;

 - Does your policy cover all of your hospital treatment or is there a gap fee to pay or any additional out of pocket expenses?

 - Will you have to serve a waiting period before cover commences (in which case you may have to postpone your hospital treatment).

 - Is there an excess or co-payment required for any of the services covered in your policy?

-- Do your chosen specialist and hospital have agreements with your insurer?
+- Do your chosen specialist and hospital have agreements with your fund?

-As well as talking to your health insurance company, it’s also important to carefully read your policy’s Product Disclosure Statement (PDS) so that you fully understand what’s excluded, what’s covered and under what conditions.
+As well as talking to your health fund, it’s also important to carefully read your policy’s Product Disclosure Statement (PDS) so that you fully understand what’s excluded, what’s covered and under what conditions.

 Informed financial consent is your agreement in writing to pay any additional fees or charges involved with your treatment that may not be covered by your insurance.
 If your specialist treatment involves out of pocket expenses, your specialist must explain these to you and present you with an itemised list, to which you must give your informed consent.
 Your chosen hospital must also advise you upfront of any additional costs, which you must agree to pay in writing before you can be admitted to hospital.